 20 Catchy Subject Lines for Survey Emails

-Anyone who regularly watches Netflix already knows that even a lifetime spent in front of the screen won’t improve your chances of being able to consume the unimaginable quantity of content offered by the streaming giant.
+Anyone who regularly watches Netflix knows that even a lifetime spent in front of the screen won’t improve your chances of consuming the unimaginable quantity of content offered by the streaming giant.
 In truth, Netflix is keenly aware of this, as well.
-Despite its heavy investment in producing original content and in purchasing successful television series, the company has no real way to know what will strike a chord with us and keep us in front of the tube.
+Despite its heavy investment in producing original content and purchasing successful television series, the company has no natural way of knowing what will strike a chord with us and keep us in front of the tube.
 So, what can be done?
 Throw tons of materials at the wall and cultivate anything that sticks.
-In Nextflixish this means that that they create a never-ending stream of content and track who the viewers are.
+In Nextflixish this means that they create a never-ending stream of content and track who the viewers are.
 They discern which content works and use this information to better respond to our content preferences.
-This is the reason why Netflix continually displays its “like” button on every frame, on the big box and in its mobile app.
+This is why Netflix continually displays its “like” button on every frame, big box, and mobile app.
 This helps them understand what we like to watch.

 Netflix, of course, isn’t the only one.
-Customer service has already long been the “new marketing”, and feedback and customer satisfaction surveys are the cornerstone of this approach, aiding organizations in better understanding what their customers and clients think of them.
-This metric (survey results) is critical to corporate growth and marketing decision making, at all times.
-Our customers are, of course, an integral part of our organization, so why not include them in all phases of our marketing efforts and understand what it is they want.
+Customer service has already long been the “new marketing,” and feedback and customer satisfaction surveys are the cornerstone of this approach, aiding organizations in better understanding what their customers and clients think of them.
+This metric (survey results) is always critical to corporate growth and marketing decision-making.
+Our customers are an integral part of our organization, so why not include them in all phases of our marketing efforts and understand what they want?

-Every marketing manager knows that customers don’t share information easily, and that if they want to get real, valuable feedback from their customers, they need to ask the right questions.
-It really isn’t the customers’ job to provide companies with constructive criticism, so we need to provide them with guidance, with questions that will lead them down the correct path towards the answers that we marketers wish we didn’t have to see.
-As such, it is vital that we choose the right survey and be careful not to waste our customers’ valuable time.
-This means limited response options to short and pointed questions in a closed-ended survey, and minimal character limits in surveys with open-ended questions.
+Every marketing manager knows that customers don’t share information quickly and that they need to ask the right questions if they want to get honest, valuable feedback from their customers.
+It isn’t the customers’ job to provide companies with constructive criticism, so we need to guide them with questions that will lead them down the correct path toward the answers we marketers wish we didn’t have to see.
+As such, we must choose the correct survey and be careful not to waste our customers’ valuable time.
+This means limited response options to short and pointed questions in a closed-ended study and minimal character limits in surveys with open-ended questions.

-We must also consider the importance of timing, of when we send out our surveys.
+We must also consider the timing of when we send out our surveys.
 A customer that has just signed up for your newsletter shouldn’t be asked to answer product usage questions.
-The appropriate timing for sending out a satisfaction survey is after you’ve had direct interaction with the customer, a few weeks after their initial registration, or as part of predetermined mailings.
-And, yes, don’t forget to use A/B testing to check which survey works better for you and to add a “thank you” incentive for the time the respondents took to fill out the survey.
+The appropriate timing for sending out a satisfaction survey is after you’ve directly interacted with the customer, a few weeks after their initial registration, or as part of predetermined mailings.
+And, yes, don’t forget to use A/B testing to check which survey works better for you and to add a “thank you” incentive for the respondents’ time to complete the survey.

-A well thought out and well-composed survey can be a valuable way to gather customer feedback.
-Your email marketing mailing list offers you direct access to people who can give you first-hand accounts of just how good your customer experience and customer service really are, as well as specific feedback on the products and services they’ve purchased from you.
+A well-thought-out and well-composed survey can be valuable for gathering customer feedback.
+Your email marketing mailing list offers you direct access to people who can give you first-hand accounts of just how good your customer experience and customer service are, as well as specific feedback on the products and services they’ve purchased from you.

-While email surveys take just a minute or two for the customer to fill in, the email marketer behind it needs to invest significantly more effort.
-Of course, once you’ve spent the time creating that survey, you want to make sure your contacts are actually opening the email – otherwise, what’s the point?
+While email surveys take just a minute or two for the customer to fill in, the email marketer behind it must invest significantly more effort.
+Of course, once you’ve spent the time creating that survey, you want to ensure your contacts are opening the email – otherwise, what’s the point?

 Sign-up now

-As with other forms of digital communication, survey email subject lines play a key role in determining open rates.
-Unless you get those emails opened, you won’t get many responses, so we’re about to share some of the best survey subject lines we’ve come across.
+As with other forms of digital communication, survey email subject lines play a crucial role in determining open rates.
+Unless you open those emails, you won’t get many responses, so we’re about to share some of the best survey subject lines we’ve encountered.

 Surveys serve a purpose beyond just measuring customer satisfaction or other metrics – when you explicitly request someone’s opinion, you make them feel valued, potentially strengthening your relationship.
-And, as anyone who works in marketing knows, customer relationships are what really determines your success.
+And, as anyone who works in marketing knows, customer relationships determine your success.

 Survey Subject Lines Rule #1 – What Do You Want to Achieve?

-General email subject line guidelines still apply when you’re sending a survey invitation, as you want to be eye-catching and avoid spam filters.
-However, as you are now seeking a response from the recipient, you’ll need to compose your subject line that aims to trigger an emotion and prompt participation.
+General email subject line guidelines still apply when sending a survey invitation, as you want to be eye-catching and avoid spam filters.
+However, as you are now seeking a response from the recipient, you must compose your subject line to trigger an emotion and prompt participation.

-The exact content of your survey subject lines will depend on what your goal is and that goal can vary quite dramatically from survey to survey, regardless of the industries.
+The exact content of your survey subject lines will depend on your goal, and that goal can vary quite dramatically from survey to survey, regardless of the industry.

 For example, you may currently be considering subjects lines for survey emails relating to: